-- Based upon historic quality of the streetscape and the buildings. - Streetscape improvements coordinated with building facade improvements are encouraged. - Projects subject to Historical Review Commission review (future). - Off-street parking is confined to public lots outside the HBD boundaries. - Development applications must demonstrate that adequate parking capabilities are available to accommodate new uses in outside districts. - Mixed-use commercial/residential is a conditionally permitted use in the zone.
-A mixeduse building containing commercial and residential uses may be permitted in the HBD (Historic Business District), provided that such use adheres to minimum standards including but not limited to: - a.
+- Based upon historic quality of the streetscape and the buildings. - Streetscape improvements coordinated with building facade improvements are encouraged. - Off-street parking is confined to the Holly Tree Lot, the Municipal Parking Lot between Center and Mount Avenues and along Hennessey Boulevard between Center and Highland Avenues, all outside the HBD boundaries. - Overnight parking is allowed by permit only in the Holly Tree and Municipal Parking Lots.
+Permits are purchased at the Atlantic Highlands Police Department. - Development applications must demonstrate that adequate parking capabilities are available to accommodate new uses in outside districts. - Mixed-use commercial/residential is a conditionally permitted use in the zone.
+A mixed-use building containing commercial and residential uses may be permitted in the HBD (Historic Business District), provided that such use adheres to minimum standards including but not limited to: - a.
 Units are confined to upper stories of mixed-use buildings with ground floor space restricted to commercial activities. - b.
-Smaller residential units, designed for occupancy by one or two person households are only be permitted.

-• Specific sites within the CBD have been designated as affordable housing sites and are further described in the Housing Plan Element.
+Smaller residential units, designed for occupancy by one or two-person households only are to be permitted. - Specific sites within the CBD have been designated as affordable housing sites and are further described in the Housing Plan Element.